 The security clearance requirement should be expanded to everyone providing services to critical infrastructure providers.
 Introduce a .
 Using cyber security as an example, two existing industry qualifications such as CISSP and CISA, etc. can be used to formally license cyber security professionals via the Australian Computer Society.
 This will ensure a common standard is enforced across these providers.

 Licensing personnel security providers to service critical infrastructure makes sense.
-Imagine having a choice of vetting agencies: perhaps these entities are owned by a non-profit or membership-based organisations and not a multi-national.
-This would provide additional assurances to government that the profit- incentivisation aspects are held appropriately in check.
+Imagine having a choice of vetting agencies: perhaps these entities are owned by a non-profit or membership-based organisations.
+If a security vetting agency was owned by a non-profit organisation, then it would provide additional assurances to (and potential endorsement by) government.
+Customers would also feel that profit-incentivisation aspects would be held appropriately in check.
+For example, a non-profit research company could own thousands of active investigative files and study the longitudinal data to discover new vetting insights and enhance critical path to insider threats models.

 At present, there is a lack of clarity on how thresholds or classification of risk would be defined or applied.
 Whilst there is some clarity on how the legislation would be applied to cybersecurity, there is no clarity on how it might apply to physical infrastructure, personnel and supply chain infrastructure.
 Avoid duplication of regulation and take a risk-proportionate approach.